rhong612/OsuMusicPlayer/README.md

 # OsuMusicPlayer
-A music player that extracts all songs from your Osu! library.
-All sound files will be ignored - leaving the background songs from your favorite beatmaps in a neat sortable list.
+A music player that extracts all songs from your osu! library.
 Simply select the Songs folder in your osu! directory and the application will handle the rest!

 ![Alt text](/screenshots/appScreenshot.png?raw=true "Screenshot of application")